S3cBar0n/Slycer.py-DiscordBot/README.md

 Future Additions:
-GIF Search
+GIF Search,
-Song playing for soundcloud
+Song playing for soundcloud,
 More use of discord embedding